fritzalbrecht/flask-app-with-auth/README.md

 Google Workspace was chosen because it features an enterprise grade SAML solution and offers a wide variety of tools and features.

 The Flask app is configured to be run on ECS Fargate to minimize infrastructure overhead.
 To deploy the infrastructure you simply need to apply the terraform config.
+Note; the terraform config is based off the config found in this repo https://github.com/aws-samples/deploy-python-flask-microservices-to-aws-using-open-source-tools except it has been updated to use ECS Fargate instead of EC2 on ECS using auto scaling groups.

 To run the app a Dockerfile needs to be built using the app.py code in the /app directory.